About Georgia Farm Bureau

-The Georgia Farm Bureau Federation is Georgia's largest and strongest voluntary agricultural organization with more than 300,000 member families.
+The Georgia Farm Bureau Federation is Georgia's largest and strongest voluntary agricultural organization with almost 300,000 member families.
 It is an independent, non-governmental organization.
 The membership is mainly composed of farm families in rural communities and of people who want Georgia to be agriculturally successful, progressive and prosperous.

-A member of a county Farm Bureau automatically becomes affiliated with the Georgia Farm Bureau Federation and the American Farm Bureau Federation.
+A member of a county Farm Bureau automatically becomes a member of the Georgia Farm Bureau Federation and the American Farm Bureau Federation.
 Our grassroots Policy Development process and county programs assure the members of constant contact and input into the programs and activities of Georgia Farm Bureau.